Taffsigg/SmartClothing/WeeklyUpdates.md

 ### Week of 11/04
 Michael Jimenez ECG Subsytems
-1.Fix Comparator issues by adjusting voltage to 2.77V
+1. Fix Comparator issues by adjusting voltage to 2.77V
 2. Run ECG Sysstem on a 3 Double AA battery
 3. Start Communication with MCU